-There are a lot of details that go into planning your wedding day: Tablescapes, music, food and drink… beauty is just a fraction of the minutia that makes up the sum of your detailed efforts.
+A lot of details go into planning your wedding day: Tablescapes, music, food and drink… beauty is just a fraction of the minutia that makes up the sum of your detailed efforts.
 Ready or not, decisions need to be made, and throughout it all, you're trying to keep the journey more fun and less tedious, of course.

 When to Get Your Color Done